NanoComp/meep/doc/docs/Python_User_Interface.md

 $$\sigma_{ij} = E_i^*E_j + H_i^*H_j - \frac{1}{2} δ_{ij} \left( |\mathbf{E}|^2 + |\mathbf{H}|^2 \right)$$

 over a surface $S$ via $\mathbf{F} = \int_S \sigma d\mathbf{A}$.
-We recommend that you normally **only evaluate the stress tensor over a surface lying in vacuum**, as the interpretation and definition of the stress tensor in arbitrary media is often problematic (the subject of extensive and controversial literature).
+You should normally **only evaluate the stress tensor over a surface lying in vacuum**, as the interpretation and definition of the stress tensor in arbitrary media is often problematic (the subject of extensive and controversial literature).
 It is fine if the surface *encloses* an object made of arbitrary materials, as long as the surface itself is in vacuum.

 See also [Tutorial/Optical Forces](Python_Tutorials/Optical_Forces.md).